 — United Hairline (@atrak) September 6, 2012

 As mentioned before, beatmatching is only one of the tasks a DJ has when he is at the decks, and the ‘Sync’ button only automates beatmatching.
 It cannot, as others have pointed out, automate the responsibilities of knowing when to transition from one track to the next; of tweaking the relative levels of high-, low-, and mid-range sounds to make that transition seamless; of reading the mood of the crowd and tailoring your set to include tracks they will respond best to.
 The invention of the camera did not eliminate the need for an artist to understand color theory or how to compose the objects in their work.
-There are many other tasks to be performed in the DJ booth, each of them of a more artistic nature than simply lining up the kicks drums and snares.
+There are many other tasks to be performed in the DJ booth, each of them of a more artistic nature than simply lining up the kick drums and snares.
 Freeing the DJ from the need to manually synchronize the two tracks allows him more time to channel his creative energies into these other important things.

 Those DJs who stress time-consuming, tedious work beatmatching for its own sake make the same mistake that Bastiat uses the character Robinson Crusoe to highlight in his essay “Something Else.”
 We engage in labor to provide for ourselves something we value, either through direct use or exchange.
 Similarly, beatmatching is a means to the end of synchronized incoming and outgoing tracks, the end of a smooth mix.
 Inasmuch as that particular use of labor is made wholly unnecessary by technological advance, it should be dedicated to other uses.
 In this way, a greater number of things can be done, more artistic and recreational value can be created.